kismetwireless/kismet/docs/dev/webui_rest.md

 ##### /phy/phy80211/by-bssid/[MAC]/pcap/[MAC]-handshake.pcap

+*LOGIN REQUIRED*

 Retrieve a pcap file of WPA EAPOL key packets seen by the 802.11 access point with the BSSID `[MAC]`.
 If there are no WPA handshake packets, an empty pcap file will be returned.

+This pcap file is not streamed, it is a single pcap of the handshake packets only.

+##### /phy/phy80211/by-bssid/[MAC]/pcap/[MAC].pcapng

+*LOGIN REQUIRED*

+Returns a stream in pcap-ng format of all packets, from all interfaces, associated with the 802.11 BSSID `[MAC]`.
+This stream will include packets to and from the target BSSID.

+This URI will stream indefinitely as packets are received.